 Rhinoscopy can be a life-saving diagnostic tool...

-This toolkit provides allergists with critical information and guidance concerning the flexible rhinolaryngoscope and how to best make use of it in practice.
+This site provides allergists with critical information and guidance concerning the flexible rhinolaryngoscope and how to best make use of it in practice.
+Interested in testing your rhinoscopy knowledge for credit?
+See below...

 Anterior rhinoscopy using otoscopes with nasal speculum attachments provide only a keyhole perspective of the anterior nose.
 Flexible endoscopy however allows examination of the entire nasal cavity and more distal anatomy.
 It is most commonly performed by otolaryngologists in the evaluation of nasal obstruction, sinusitis, epistaxis, anosmia, other symptoms of rhinitis, and head and neck cancer.
 It can also be performed by allergists in the evaluation of the upper airway.
 Flexible rhinoscopy is commonly performed with no specific pre-procedure restrictions or contraindications.
 With practice and experience, the office-based procedure takes only a few minutes and is well tolerated by the majority of patients.